17 Things You Need to Know Before Investing in Stocks

 Start with exchange-traded funds, index funds, and mutual funds

 Buying exchange-traded funds (ETFs), index funds, and mutual funds are popular ways of buying stocks without having to choose individual stocks.
 Many are automatically diversified (so one event won’t ruin all your investments), have low fees, and are rated for risk tolerance.
 Target-date funds, which assume investors will retire in a certain year, adjust their asset allocation to get more risk-averse as one approaches retirement age.
 However, one study shows that most participants in these “set-it-and-forget-it” end up taking money out to actively invest in their own stock picks, despite its risks.
-Don’t miss the answers to your top retirement savings questions.

 Try dollar-cost averaging